austin-yeaung/ai/README.md

 # ai
 AI Project - provide AI solution.

-This is about more bigger changes.
+This is about bigger changes.

+This is about biggest changes.